ayush113/Modified-DES/README.md

 ## The Design and Implementation of a Symmetric Encryption Algorithm Based on DES

 <hr/>
+Note : This repository was imported from GitLab

 ### Members:

-Jay Satish Shinde 16CO118<br/>
+Jay Satish Shinde (16CO118 in this repository)<br/>
-Ayush Kumar 16CO208
+Ayush Kumar (16CO208 in this repository)

 ### Implementation Details
 The project was implemented in parts: <br/>